UNIS contact person: Arne Aalberg

 Based on the theoretical background, the students will carry out field measurements on glaciers, permafrost soils and bedrock.
 Collected data will be interpreted with the purpose of identifying ground characteristics of importance for infrastructure developments and structure foundations.

-Collected GNSS data will be processed to obtain coordinates and heights of the points or the profiles which are measured in the fieldwork.
 Geotechnical boring (soundings and sampling) will be demonstrated in field.
 Samples will be investigated in the laboratory.

 Fieldwork consists of operating differential GPS and ground-penetrating radar (GPR) equipment and geotechnical methods for soil sounding and sampling in cold regions.
 Geotechnical laboratory work will focus on methods for characterizing frozen soil samples and mechanical properties necessary for foundation design.

 The students must submit written assignments and prepare written field and laboratory reports from the course activities.

 Laboratory work, fieldwork, assignments and fieldwork reports.